 Reviewing monthly rates is one approach used to determine whether there has been a change over time in infant deaths.
 However, monthly rates have a tendency to fluctuate and may hide emerging trends.
 An alternative measure is the un-weighted, monthly moving average, which can provide a more stable picture of evolving patterns.
 In Figure 10, the infant mortality rate for each month is the 24-month average of months immediately prior to and including the current month.
-The two-year moving average remained the same from January 2016 (9.2) to January 2019 (8.8) as shown in Figure 10.
+The two-year moving average is slightly higher from January 2017 (8.9) to January 2020 (8.6) as shown in Figure 10.
 Please note that the two-year moving average is subject to change based on new data, which may ultimately affect current trends.
 Multiple approaches are required to measure the impact of efforts to reduce infant mortality.